 Why I Love This Recipe

-- I can make it in just 15 minutes, like these Honey Soy Garlic Chicken Bowls
+- Make it in 20 minutes, like these Honey Soy Garlic Chicken Bowls.

-So if you can’t get enough of cashew chicken but you like a little bit of a kick with it, then this Honey Chilli Chicken with Cashews is one you might want to check out – perfectly sweet, and spicy to wake up your tastebuds.
-My other favourites include this 15 minute Healthy Chinese Garlic Chicken that is perfect for busy weeknights.
+So if you canโt get enough of cashew chicken but you like a little bit of a kick with it, then this Honey Chilli Chicken with Cashews is one you might want to check out โ perfectly sweet, and spicy to wake up your tastebuds.
+My other favourites include this 15 minute Healthy Chinese Garlic Chicken and this Chinese Black Pepper Chicken that is perfect for busy weeknights.

 Ingredient Notes

-- Chicken Thigh: make sure to trim any excess fat off the chicken thighs as you chop them into 3cm chunks.
+- Chicken Thigh: make sure to trim any excess fat off the chicken thighs as you chop them into 3cm chicken cubes.
 Make sure not to cut it too small as it will dry out.
+Feel free to use chicken breast if preferred but into the same size.

 - Shaoxing wine: this is also known as Chinese Cooking Wine.
 If unable to find, you can substitute with cooking Sake, or a dry sherry in the same quantity.
 If unable to consume alcohol, leave out from recipe